Gladiator Assault Challenge obstacle races, mud run, and OCR information, distance, cost, dates, calendar, discounts, obstacles, reviews, and more

 We don't know of any upcoming events for Gladiator Assault Challenge.
 You can check out our list of past events and reviews below, or if you know of an upcoming race, add it to our calendar!

 Browse our calendar of previous mud runs, mud races & obstacle races for Gladiator Assault Challenge

-Gladiator Assault Challenge Reviews
+Gladiator Assault Challenge Reviews from the Community

 (Scroll up to see a list of upcoming events for Gladiator Assault Challenge)

 Back for a second dose of mud, sweat, and beers

 This is my second Mud Run and the only thing that changed for me this year is I'm down 10lbs and trained by running 120 miles from January until race day.
 My cardio vascular endurance was much better than last year as was my upper body strength.
 The hills were still super hard and the obstacles this year were harder than last year.

 Why was everything so hard?
 Because it was coated in greasy slick mud and water.
 The night before the race there was torrential rain and a tornado.
 That didn't stop the race but it made running IMPOSSIBLE in all but a few flat places the mud was ankle deep in most places nearly knee deep in others.
 My time this year was 2:51.
 We were in a group from the 10am wave that was about 20 people and we would plod in a single file line through the trails and help each other over the obstacles.